Delta Functions via Inverse Differentials

 1. Integrating with Distributions

-You are probably aware that a delta function can be “used” to evaluate a function at a point:
+A delta function is used to evaluate a function at a point:

 \[\int_{\bb{R}} \delta_a f \d x \equiv \int_{\bb{R}} \delta(x-a) f(x) \d x = f(a)\]

-It turns out that a lot of other operations can be converted into integrals against distributions.
-For instance, an integral over a finite range \((a,b)\) can be written as integration against the indicator function for that range:
+A lot of other operations can be converted into integrals against distributions in a similar way.
+An integral over a finite range \((a,b)\) can be written as integration against the indicator function for that range:

 \[\int_a^b f' \d x = \int_{\bb{R}} \theta_{(a,b)} f' \d x = f(b) - f(a)\]